Gaius-Augustus/Augustus/README-cgp.txt

 s bosTau4.chr1                     138520070 30 - 161106243 CCAGAGGAGA--GTTCATATTGAGTGCACCAA
 s mm9.chr16                         75744536 30 +  98319150 TCAGAGAAGA--ACTTGGACAAAGTGCACCCA
 s rheMac2.chr3                     163875585 32 - 196418989 CCAGAGGAGACAGTTAGTACTAAATGCACCAA

+         Alignment rows of species that are not listed in --speciesfilenames are ignored.

 --treefile=tree.nwk
            a phylogenetic tree of the species in Newick format, e.g.